Simple Open-Vocabulary Object Detection with Vision Transformers: Related Work

 \subsubsection{Long-Tailed and Open-Vocabulary Object Detection.}

 To go beyond a closed vocabulary, fixed classification layers can be replaced by language embeddings to create open-vocabulary detectors~\cite{bansal2018zeroshot}.
 Open-vocabulary object detection has recently seen much progress from combining contrastively trained image-text models and classic object detectors~\cite{gu2021vild,kamath2021mdetr,li2021glip,zhong2021regionclip,zhou2022detic,zareian2021open}.
 The main challenge in this task is how to transfer the image-level representations of the image-text backbone to detection despite the scarcity of localized annotations for rare classes.
 Making efficient use of the image-text pre-training is crucial since it allows for scaling without the need for expensive human annotations.
-Various approaches have been proposed. \textbf{ViLD}~\cite{gu2021vild} uses distillation to transfer image-level semantics to the object level.
-A detector is trained to predict teacher embeddings obtained by applying CLIP or ALIGN to cropped image regions from a class-agnostic region proposal network (RPN).
+Various approaches have been proposed. \textbf{ViLD}~\cite{gu2021vild} distills embeddings obtained by applying CLIP or ALIGN to cropped image regions from a class-agnostic region proposal network (RPN).
 The RPN, however, limits generalization performance on novel objects, which is exacerbated by ViLD's two-step distillation-training process.
-Multistage training is also used by \textbf{RegionCLIP}, which generates pseudo-labels by performing region-text alignment on captioning data, followed by region-text contrastive pre-training, and transfer to detection.
+Multistage training is also used by \textbf{RegionCLIP}, which generates pseudo-labels on captioning data, followed by region-text contrastive pre-training, and transfer to detection.
 In contrast, our method fine-tunes both image and text models end-to-end on publicly available detection datasets, which simplifies training and improves generalization to unseen classes. \textbf{MDETR}~\cite{kamath2021mdetr} and \textbf{GLIP}~\cite{li2021glip} use a single text query for the whole image and formulate detection as the phrase grounding problem.
 This limits the number of object categories that can be processed per forward pass.
-Our architecture is simpler and more flexible in that it performs no image-text fusion and can handle multiple independent text or image-derived queries.
-While extensible to phrase grounding, our method primarily targets the classic detection paradigm. \textbf{OVR-CNN}~\cite{zareian2021open} is most similar to our approach in that it pre-trains an image-text model and fine-tunes it for detection on a limited vocabulary of base classes while generalizing to an open vocabulary due to image-text pre-training.
+Our architecture is simpler and more flexible in that it performs no image-text fusion and can handle multiple independent text or image-derived queries. \textbf{OVR-CNN}~\cite{zareian2021open} is most similar to our approach in that it fine-tunes an image-text model to detection on a limited vocabulary and relies on image-text pre-training for generalization to an open vocabulary.
 However, we differ in all modelling and loss function choices.
 We use ViT~\cite{dosovitskiy2021vit} instead of their ResNet~\cite{he2016resnet}, a DETR-like model instead of their Faster-RCNN~\cite{ren2015faster} and image-text pre-training as in LiT~\cite{zhai2021lit} instead of their PixelBERT~\cite{huang2020pixelbert} and visual grounding loss.
-Orthogonal to our approach, \textbf{Detic}~\cite{zhou2022detic} improves long-tail performance of open-vocabulary detectors with weak supervision by training only the classification head on examples where only image-level annotations are available.
+Orthogonal to our approach, \textbf{Detic}~\cite{zhou2022detic} improves long-tail detection performance with weak supervision by training only the classification head on examples where only image-level annotations are available.

 We note that in our definition of \emph{open-vocabulary} detection, object categories may overlap between detection training and testing.
 When we specifically refer to detecting categories for which no localized instances were seen during training, we use the term \emph{zero-shot}.